sjhilbert/sllsc/README.md

 - [lvl_0.tar.gz](https://github.com/sjhilbert/sllsc/raw/master/data/lvl_0.tar.gz)
 - [lvl_1.tar.gz](https://github.com/sjhilbert/sllsc/raw/master/data/lvl_1.tar.gz)

-But probably the easiest way to get the simulated data is probably to just clone or download this project:
+But probably the easiest way to get the simulated data is probably to just **clone** or **download** this project:
 - [https://github.com/sjhilbert/sllsc](https://github.com/sjhilbert/sllsc)

-Please submit your results as described in the example submission file:
+Please **submit your results** for the first two levels as described in the example submission files:
-- t.b.d.
+- a single [file](https://github.com/sjhilbert/sllsc/raw/master/data/aux/results_by_the_challenge_team.txt) (per team and method) containing results for substructure paramaters of all systems
+- for more detailed feedback, a [file](https://github.com/sjhilbert/sllsc/raw/master/data/aux/sllsc_lvl_0_large_hi_sn_system_1.results_by_the_challenge_team.txt) for each system containing results of source, main lens, and substructure parameters